 The Community Kitchen (formerly Soup Kitchen) was the Damiano Center's founding program, beginning in March 1982.
 This is currently the largest on-site meal program in Northeastern Minnesota, serving thirteen meals each week.

 No questions are asked of the people who come for a meal, and everyone is welcome to eat until they are satisfied.
 In addition we make available day old bakery products for people to take home.

 Breakfast 8:30 am – 9:30 am (Daily)

 Dinner - 3 pm - 6 pm (Mon - Th)

-*Updated 8/17/20 - To-go meals are handed out during serving times in the west parking lot
+To-go meals are available during serving times at the 4th St entrance.

 Kids' Kitchen works to reduce childhood hunger and malnutrition by providing:

 A nurturing and fun place for kids after school and in the summer

 Kids' Kitchen was in started in response to a growing number of children coming to the Community Kitchen unaccompanied by an adult.
 We realized there was a major, unmet need in our neighborhood.

 We emphasize nutrition education through the fun, hands-on experience of preparing food, and also offer organic gardening.
 Other activities involve art, physical activities, and other activities to honor the culture and heritage of the diverse children who come to Kids' Kitchen.